 Having a healthy diet that is rich in natural vitamins with good sources of vitamin D, vitamin C, vitamin E, and vitamin A can help benefit the overall wellbeing of a person as well.
 Taking a multivitamin each day will also benefit your health.

 Vitamin D, along with other vitamins, can never be taken in excess.
-Vitamin D helps repair, build and restore the bones of the body, therefore the more of it you take, the stronger your bones may become.
-According to the NYS Department of Health, if a person is 50 years old or younger, they should be taking at least 200 IU's of vitamin D per day.
-If a person is over 50, they should be consuming 400-600 IU's of vitamin D per day.
+According to the NYS Department of Health, individuals aged 1 to 70 years old should be taking at least 600 IU’s (International units) of vitamin D per day.
+If a person is over 71, they should be consuming 800 IU’s of vitamin D per day.

 Vitamin D is measured in IU’s.
 To get an idea of how much vitamin D is in the foods you are consuming, check the product labeling.

 Obtaining the correct amount of vitamin D for each day is not difficult to do.
-Therefore, although you may think that is it easiest to take a multivitamin to get your RDA of vitamin D for the day, drinking a glass of milk is a more healthy and natural alternative.
+Therefore, one may think that it is easiest to take a multivitamin to get the RDA of vitamin D while simply drinking a glass of milk is a more healthy and natural alternative.

-As many parents tell their children to drink milk to get strong bones, and that is what vitamin D is mainly good for.
-Vitamin D is present in milk, therefore, the more milk that a person may drink, the stronger their bones will get.
+As many parents tell their children to drink milk to get strong bones, vitamin D serves that purpose as it is present in milk.

 Vitamin D also helps with the weakness in bones, especially in senior citizens.
 Therefore, the recommended daily allowance of vitamin D for older people is greater.

-Vitamin D is not only healthy for the entire body, but it contributes to the job that is done in the body's immune system for preventing future bacteria and diseases.
+Vitamin D is not only healthy for the entire body, but it contributes to the body’s immune system.